-Study compares duodenal switch vs. gastric bypass for morbid obesitySeptember 17th, 2012 in Surgery /
+Study compares duodenal switch vs. gastric bypass for morbid obesitySeptember 17, 2012 in Medicine & Health / Surgery

 A study comparing bariatric surgical procedures for obesity suggests that even though undergoing the less commonly used biliopancreatic diversion/duodenal switch (DS) may be associated with higher early risks compared with gastric bypass (GB), the DS appears to achieve better weight loss and control of co-existing illnesses, especially among patients whose body mass index (BMI) was more than 50, according to a report in the September issue of Archives of Surgery.

 Bariatric surgery has been established as the most effective way to treat morbid obesity and weight-related co-existing illnesses.
 The traditional Roux-en-Y gastric bypass (GB) is widely considered "the gold standard," but some evidence suggests that weight loss failure and weight regain may be more prevalent than first thought, especially among the "superobese" (BMI greater than 50), the authors write in the study background.